 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-No credits from a UW–Madison undergraduate degree are allowed to count toward the degree.
+No credits from a UW–Madison undergraduate degree are allowed to transfer toward the degree.

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

-All students are required to meet with their advisor to discuss the first year review.
+All students are required to meet with their advisor to discuss the first-year review.

 15 credits

-Time limits
+Time Limits

-This program follows the Graduate School's Time Limits policy.
+Refer to the Graduate School: Time Limits policy.

 These resources may be helpful in addressing your concerns: